About A Way Home Washington

 We are committed to shedding light on the often overlooked reality of youth homelessness—changing perceptions about homelessness and helping draw attention to the problem at both a state and local community level.

 We work with partners across Washington state to connect youth with stable housing and employment, education, and health services.
 By engaging on a local level, we also hope to connect communities with one another to discuss common barriers and solutions for ending youth homelessness.

 We know local communities are resourceful, innovative, and know their backyards better than anybody else.
 That’s why we are going deep in regions across Washington state—working with local partners to develop solutions that meet their unique needs and circumstances.

 A Way Home Washington is inspired by A Way Home Canada and A Way Home America.
-Each of these national movements are creating innovative partnerships to prevent and end youth homelessness across North America.
-First Lady Trudi Inslee, a committed advocate for Washington youth, serves as honorary co-chair of the initiative with the Youth Advocates Ending Homelessness (YAEH) program at the Mockingbird Society.
-The YAEH program advocates bring valuable lived experience and youth perspective to the work of A Way Home Washington.
+Each of these movements is creating innovative partnerships to prevent and end youth and young adult homelessness across North America.
+We hope to be a national model to lead the way for other state-level and local efforts.